Keystone Preservation Group

 non-residential structure

-considered a certifiable historic property, must meet the requirements for a
+certifiable historic property, must meet the requirements for a substantial rehabilitation

-features, exterior masonry, windows, floor plans, additions, etc. In short,
+significant architectural features, exterior masonry, windows, floor plans, additions, etc.

-include photographs taken before and after construction, building information,
+photographs taken before and after construction, building information, drawings,

-drawings, specifications, a narrative description of the proposed work and
+specifications, a narrative description of the proposed work and supporting

-supporting documentation.
-Submitted to the State Historic Preservation Office
+documentation.
+Submitted to the State Historic Preservation Office (SHPO), and the

 - Part 1, Evaluation of Significance: This document is used to determine